Bambusgamer/bitfieldencoder/README.md

 # bitfield-encoder

-A JavaScript library for encoding and decoding data into a single bitfield.
+A JavaScript library written in typescript for encoding and decoding data into a single bitfield.
 The library allows you to define an encoding schema that maps keys to their data types and number of bits, then use that schema to pack and unpack your data into a single number.
 It makes bitfield storage and manipulation easy.

 ## Installation